I’ve always wanted to play guitar, as far back as I remember I had the image of me being able to.

 As far as Rocksmith goes as a game and learning tool, it is very informative, fun and can be highly addictive.

-The game has your basic chord and note lessons as well as some you wouldn’t normally even think of, from simply putting a strap on correctly to changing strings and tuning the instrument by ear.
+The game has your basic chord and note lessons as well as lessons in things you wouldn’t normally even think of, from simply putting a strap on correctly to changing strings and tuning the instrument by ear.

-The skill games in Rocksmith’s arcade mode are challenging and actually help with remembering notes, but most importantly they’re fun, the inclusion of score based modes have an appeal that makes you want to do better and learning guitar is somewhat of a side-effect at bettering the numbers on the screen.
-It’s such a simple concept and it works wonders from a learning aspect, even if its teaching you subconsciously, you will remember notes and muscle memory will form on where to place your fingers.
+Rocksmith’s arcade mode ‘skill games’ are challenging and help with remembering notes, but most importantly they’re fun, the inclusion of score based modes have an appeal that makes you want to do better.
+Using these tools learning guitar is almost somewhat of a side-effect as you’re just trying to better the numbers on the screen.
+It’s such a simple concept and it works wonders from a learning aspect, even if its teaching you subconsciously.
+Your muscle memory will form without you realising it and you’ll find yourself remembering chords and techniques long after you’ve stopped playing the score based games.

 I also have to mention the custom downloadable content which is being made by members of the Rocksmith community.
-If you head on over to CustomsForge, they have literally thousands of songs to download for free, all you have to do is sign up to the site and search for an artist or song, download the file and place it in the game’s DLC folder and you’re set.
+If you head on over to CustomsForge, they have thousands of songs to download for free.
+Sign up to the site and search for an artist or song, download the file and place it in the game’s DLC folder and you’re set.
+Copyright infringement isn’t an issue as under the fair use policy, learning tools are exempt from copyright.
+The only issue here is if a song is about to be released officially as a track pack item, the song will then be deleted from CustomsForge and you will have to purchase them through your selected platform.

-As far as the graphics go they’re sharp and colourful, similarly to Rock Band graphics aren’t really important in a game like this, it’s a rolling tab with customisation.
-Graphics options go as far as V-Sync and resolution and that’s about it but you’re not looking for a triple A title here.
+As far as the graphics go they’re sharp and colourful, similarly to Rock Band or Guitar Hero graphics, they aren’t really important in a game like this, it’s a rolling tab with customisation options.
+Video options go as far as V-Sync and resolution and that’s about it but you’re not looking triple A title settings here.

 Overall, if you’re looking to learn guitar and have fun while doing so make sure to pick up Rocksmith.